willow-carroll-polzin/EDUSAT/README.md

 The MCU can be easily flashed using the Arduino IDE's built in tools or through VS Code's Arduino Extension.
 See this [link](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino) for more information on the extension.

 ### Adding more sensors
-The number of sensors being read is currently limited by the number of channels on the ????
-MUX.
+The number of sensors being read is currently limited by the number of channels on the CD74HC4067 MUX ([link](https://www.sparkfun.com/products/9056).
 Currently 16 sensors are used, the *SystemStatus* object keeps a list of the voltage, current, and temperature sensors.
 The size is set via the V_SENSE_SIZE, I_SENSE_SIZE, T_SENSE_SIZE parameters in SystemStatus.h.

 ### Using the MCU
 Data from the sensors is updated via the SystemStatus's *updateStatus* function.
 Telemetry is then sent over the serial connection using the *sendTelemtry* function.
 Note that this data is sent in the following format:

-* ```H,0-V,...,1-V,0-C,...,5-C,0-T,...,3-T,F```
+* ```H,0-V,...,5-V,0-C,...,5-C,0-T,...,3-T,F```

 Where the *V,C, and T* represent a integer voltage, current, or temperature.
 The H and F are used to denote the start and end of a individual message.